Behavioral Job Interview Questions & Answers

 Action: ‘I took the initiative to get familiar with the new systems and software to make sure that I could stay productive and would not fall behind on my daily tasks.

 Result: ‘After learning to work with the new systems, I found out that these were actually beneficial for my productivity.
-The company who bought us developed tailor-made software for all departments, and therefore the transition went smoothly.
+The company that bought us developed tailor-made software for all departments, and therefore the transition went smoothly.
 As a result, I was pretty happy that we got to use these new systems to increase our output.’

 Why is this a good answer?